Life insurance buying guide

 Life insurance premiums can be structured in different ways:

-- Yearly stepped premiums are the type we surveyed.
-The premiums increase each year in line with your age.
+- Yearly stepped premiums increase each year in line with your age.

-- Stepped term premiums increase by a set amount after a fixed period of time (for example, 5 percent after five years).
+- Stepped term premiums increase by a set amount after a fixed period of time (for example, 5% after five years).

 - Level term premiums are fixed for a set period (for example, 10 years or until the age of 80).
 Typically, the premiums start out more expensive than yearly stepped premiums, but they may eventually prove cheaper as they don’t increase year-on-year.